Citing My Weaknesses

 During the cleaning of that mess, the contractor knocked on the door again to poke his head in and announce that our dog had been found.
 I was not aware that our dog was missing, actually.
 So I went outside, this was about 8:20, which tells you I had barely even gotten dressed yet.
 There was a very nice elderly man, a dog lover, who kindly brought our dog home when he could not reach my on my cell phone (from our dog’s collar identifier) and said he found him down at the public pier – and he looked awfully tired.
 His wife agreed, and so after profuse thanks and apology I took our 14 year old chocolate labrador retriever inside – who was happy to get into the A/C and drink fresh water.

 While I was putting my contacts in the boys decided to start a door slamming race through their bedrooms and bathroom.
 With my finger in my eye I could not get downstairs to stop them from torturing our house (especially the sheetrock).
 As the slamming of doors got more violent, I rushed harder to put my contacts in – which of course – were revolting being put into my eyes.
-Door slams, door slams again, now an even louder slam, shrieking, somebody starts to cry, more door slams….sawing noises, hammer noises (oh yea – the contractors on the new roof out front)
+Door slams, door slams again, now an even louder slam, shrieking, somebody starts to cry, more door slams….sawing noises, hammer noises (What!?
+Oh yea – the contractors are up on the new roof).

 By the time I got downstairs – there were perfect “door lock” sized dents in all the sheetrock behind each of the slammed doors.
-I believe steam was coming out of my ears at this point, so I decided at least 5 minutes in their rooms, understood as unequivocally not coming out of their rooms – was needed before my head exploded.
-And of course, so I could do a little pranayama (breathing) damage control.
+I believe steam may have been coming out of my ears at this point, so I decided at least 5 minutes in their rooms, understood as unequivocally not coming out of their rooms – was needed before so I could regain my composure.
+Now I could do a little damage control a la pranayama (breathwork).

-Of course, none of what I mentioned so far included completing my corporate duties as a CEO, clinical practice as a therapist, or my volunteer responsibilities with 2 not for profits.
+Of course, none of what I mentioned so far included working in my day job as a CEO, clinical practice as a physical therapist, or my volunteer responsibilities with 2 nonprofits.
 I did manage to get in 4 hours of work on those items and still manage to help my husband hang sheet rock on the ceiling of our new (almost completed) garage.

-That carried me through to a workday which ended at 8 PM.
+That carried me through to a workday which ended at 8 pm.
+Another 14 hour workday.

-It is said in Christian texts that “in your weakness you are made strong.”
-In the yoga sutras it is written that we should be aware of our weaknesses, because it is precisely when we think we have conquered them that they will rise and overtake us.
-I believe that.
+The Yoga Sutras tell us we should be aware of our weaknesses, because it is precisely when we think we have conquered them that they will rise and overtake us.

 - more patience